AltCoinBuilders/twitter-bot/README.md

 ## About The Project

 This twitter bot is developed for following a specific person/user acouunt and retweet all the tweets of his/her timeline.
-Initial Purpose is the mass trending in twitter about current Myanmar problems.
+Initial Purpose is the mass trending in twitter about **Myanmar** current problems.
 However, the project is not super user-friendly yet.
 I am looking for contributors who can make gui apps, improve code, make new features, fix known issues etc...

 ### Built With